DUI Lawyer Fairfax, VA

 It can be a huge help to have trustworthy legal advice on your side.
 Law enforcement officials may tell you one thing and family members another, possibly leaving you confused about your actual rights.
 For example, friends may tell you to refuse to take a blood alcohol test, but that can worsen the charges against you.
 With our experienced DUI lawyer, you can know what things you should and shouldn’t do for your case.

-- Building a Strong Case
+• Building a Strong Case

 Another way our team at May Law helps you is by building a strong defense for your case.
 We can take care of gathering evidence to defend you, interviewing experts, and analyzing the prosecution’s evidence against you.
 The stronger your case, the better the chance of having the charges dropped, reaching a favorable plea deal or reducing the offense from a felony to a misdemeanor.

-- Defending You Against the DUI Charges
+• Defending You Against the DUI Charges

-Our Fairfax DUI lawyer can help to prepare you for court, advising you on what to say and do while on the stand.
-A good defense is essential if you want to fight the charges and have a clean record.
+Our Fairfax DUI lawyer may help to prepare you for court, advising you on what to say and do while on the stand.
+A good defense is indispensable if you want to fight the charges and have a clean record.
 If officers made mistakes in the methods followed with breath tests or pulling you over, your lawyer may be able to get the case thrown out.
 We can also look for errors in chemical testing equipment or procedures.

-- Helping You Avoid Conviction
+• Helping You Avoid Conviction

 Is it possible to beat DUI charges?
 Yes, it is.
 The outcome of your case depends on many factors, such as the amount of evidence the prosecution has and the type of actions that led to your arrest.
-Our team at May Law can let you know during your consultation how strong a case you have and what your options are.
+Our team can let you know during your consultation how strong a case you have and what your options are.
 Our goal is to give you the best possible outcome based on the circumstances, which can be avoiding conviction or having a lesser sentence.

-- Negotiating a Plea Deal
+• Negotiating a Plea Deal

 Too often, individuals only seek legal guidance when they are in the middle of a legal crisis.
 Educating yourself about your situation so that you can minimize the impact that a conviction may have on your life is critically important – and is a step that too few individuals choose to take.
 Our firm has worked with individuals impacted by DUI charges for years and years.
 We would be happy to answer any questions you may have and to explore any legal options that may be available to you.